 Eligible employer.
 You're an eligible employer if you employed an average of 100 or fewer employees during either of the 2 preceding years.
 If your business wasn't in existence throughout the preceding year, you're eligible if you reasonably expect to employ an average of 100 or fewer employees in the current year.
-If you establish a simple cafeteria plan in a year that you employ an average of 100 or fewer employees, you're considered an eligible employer for any subsequent year as long as you don't employ an average of 200 or more employees in a subsequent year.
+If you establish a simple cafeteria plan in a year that you employ an average of 100 or fewer employees, you're considered an eligible employer for any subsequent year until the year after you employ an average of 200 or more employees.